Bill Gates

 Bill Gates has donated over $30 billion to charitable causes

 In 2010, in collaboration with Warren Buffet, Gates was among the first to sign the Giving Pledge, a commitment by the world's wealthiest individuals to donate at least half of their wealth to charity during their lifetime.
-The pledge attracted signatories from various sectors, including IT (Mark Zuckerberg), trading (Michael Bloomberg), and cinema (George Lucas).
+The pledge drew signatories from different industries, including IT (Mark Zuckerberg), trading (Michael Bloomberg), and cinema (George Lucas).

 In early 2018, Bill Gates declared his intent to invest around $12 million in flu vaccine research.
 He also revealed that he declined an offer to be Donald Trump's science advisor.